-6.2 The annual base remuneration payable to each Director is as follows:
+- 5.1 The total remuneration received by the Directors during the financial year ended 30 September 2015 was £285,000. - 5.2 The annual base remuneration payable to each Director is as follows:

 Name Annual fee (£)

 Ian Reeves CBE (Chairman) 55,000

 David Pirouet 45,000

-Trevor Hunt 40,000

 Clive Spears 45,000

 Paul de Gruchy 40,000

+Julia Chapman 40,000

+Michael Gray 40,000

-- 6.3 The Company obtained Shareholder approval at the annual general meeting on 12 February 2015 to increase the maximum aggregate annual base fees payable to Directors to £370,000 per annum. - 6.4 In addition to the Directors' base annual fees as set out above, the Company has agreed to pay the following special remuneration: - (a) £5,000 to each Director for services provided in connection with the Placing Programme; - (b) £10,000 per annum to David Pirouet as chairman of the audit committee of the Company and £3,500 per annum to each of Clive Spears and Ian Reeves as members of the audit committee of the Company; and - (c) £10,000 per annum to each of Clive Spears, Trevor Hunt and Paul de Gruchy as members of the investment committee of the Company. - 6.5 All of the Directors are non-executive directors.
+- 5.3 The Company obtained Shareholder approval at the annual general meeting on 12 February 2015 to increase the maximum aggregate annual base fees payable to Directors to £370,000 per annum. - 5.4 In addition to the Directors' base annual fees as set out above, the Company has agreed to pay the following special remuneration: - (a) £5,000 to each Director for services provided in connection with the Placing Programme; - (b) £10,000 per annum to David Pirouet as chairman of the audit committee of the Company and £3,500 per annum to each of Michael Gray and Ian Reeves as members of the audit committee of the Company; and - (c) £10,000 per annum to each of Clive Spears, Paul de Gruchy and Julia Chapman as members of the investment committee of the Company. - 5.5 All of the Directors are non-executive directors.
 No Director has a service contract with the Company, nor are any such arrangements proposed.
 Each of the Directors has entered into a letter of appointment with the Company.
-Each of the Directors, other than Clive Spears and Paul de Gruchy, was appointed for a fixed initial period ending on the first anniversary of the IPO Date.
-Clive Spears and Paul de Gruchy were re-appointed as Directors at the Company's 2015 annual general meeting.
 Each Director's appointment can be terminated in accordance with the terms of his letter of appointment and the Articles without compensation.
 There is no notice period specified in the letters of appointment for the retirement or removal of the Directors.
-The letters of appointment provide that a Director's appointment can be terminated by the Company if, among other things, the Director: (i) commits any act of gross misconduct, fraud or dishonesty; (ii) seriously or persistently neglects, fails or refuses to carry out any required duties; (iii) is declared bankrupt; (iv) is admitted to hospital for mental health treatment; (v) becomes disqualified or prohibited by law from being or acting as a director; or (vi) is convicted of any arrestable offence other than a road traffic offence for which a noncustodial sentence may be imposed. - 6.6 None of the Directors is entitled to any pension, retirement or similar benefits.
+The letters of appointment provide that a Director's appointment can be terminated by the Company if, among other things, the Director: (i) commits any act of gross misconduct, fraud or dishonesty; (ii) seriously or persistently neglects, fails or refuses to carry out any required duties; (iii) is declared bankrupt; (iv) is admitted to hospital for mental health treatment; (v) becomes disqualified or prohibited by law from being or acting as a director; or (vi) is convicted of any arrestable offence other than a road traffic offence for which a non-custodial sentence may be imposed. - 5.6 None of the Directors is entitled to any pension, retirement or similar benefits.